 Table 5 shows the total aquatic vegetation (m2) present in each of the 3 study reaches in the San Marcos system over time.
-Average years for the San Marcos River were determined as any year that exhibited over 140 cfs total system discharge throughout the entire year.
+Average years for the San Marcos River were determined as any year that exhibited over 140 cfs total system discharge throughout the majority of the year.
 The 140 cfs value was selected as it is the long-term average flow management objective specified in the HCP (EARIP 2011).
-Unlike the Comal system, there were no scouring events exhibited during the sample period that substantially altered the aquatic vegetation within the sample reaches.
-The largest high-flow event during the sample period occurred in October 2013.
-Figure 23 depicts the San Marcos River hydrograph over the biological monitoring time period which also includes daily average peak flows and dates experienced.
+Prior to May and November 2015 flooding in the San Marcos system, the largest high-flow event during the sample period occurred in October 2013.
+Figure 21 depicts the San Marcos River hydrograph over the biological monitoring time period which also includes daily average peak flows and dates experienced.